+SUMMARY: The Food and Drug

+Administration (FDA) is issuing an

+order under the Federal Food, Drug, and

+Cosmetic Act (the FD&C Act) debarring

+Jose Concepcion for 5 years from

+providing services in any capacity to a

+person that has an approved or pending

+drug product application.
+FDA bases

+this order on findings that Mr.

+Concepcion was convicted of

+conspiracy to commit an offense against

+the United States, that the conduct that

+served as the basis for the felony

-SUMMARY: The Food and Drug Administration (FDA) is issuing an order under the Federal Food, Drug, and Cosmetic Act (the FD&C Act) debarring Shashikant Shah for 5 years from providing services in any capacity to a person that has an approved or pending drug product application.
-FDA bases this order on a finding that Mr. Shah was convicted of one count of conspiracy to commit an offense against the United States for conduct relating to the development and approval, including the process for development and approval, of a drug product and to the regulation of drug products under the FD&C Act.
-In addition, the type of conduct underlying the conviction undermined the process for the regulation of drugs.
-Mr. Shah was given notice of the proposed debarment and an opportunity to request a hearing within the timeframe prescribed by regulation.
-Mr. Shah failed to request a hearing, which constitutes a waiver of his right to a hearing concerning this action.
+conspiracy conviction relates to the development or approval, including the process for development or approval, of any drug product and relates to the regulation of drug products under the FD&C Act, and that the type of conduct underlying the conviction undermines the process for the regulation of drugs.
+Mr. Concepcion was given notice of the proposed debarment and an opportunity to request a hearing within the timeframe prescribed by regulation.
+Mr. Concepcion failed to request a hearing.
+Mr. Concepcion's failure to request a hearing constitutes a waiver of his right to a hearing concerning this action.
 DATES: This order is effective April 5, 2012.